Derivatives scandal drags Monte Paschi into Italy election race

 Its former chairman Giuseppe Mussari stepped down as head of Italy’s banking association on Tuesday after Nomura said he personally approved the deal, though he denied any wrongdoing.

-Center-right and far-left politicians campaigning for next month’s vote seized on the scandal to accuse the PD of mismanaging the bank, the world’s oldest, and criticize outgoing prime minister Mario Monti for using taxpayer money to save it.
+Centre-right and far-left politicians campaigning for next month’s vote seized on the scandal to accuse the PD of mismanaging the bank, the world’s oldest, and criticise outgoing prime minister Mario Monti for using taxpayer money to save it.

 “This Monte dei Paschi story confirms that left-leaning banks can allow themselves all sorts of distractions, naturally at the expense of the tax payer,” said Antonio Leone of former prime minister Silvio Berlusconi’s PDL party.